applemorph/applemorph/README.md

 ### my name's apple

-usually it/its or name pref , my pronouns change daily so follow this to make it easier .. c+h super duper enc !!
+usually it/its or name pref , my pronouns change daily so follow this to make it easier .. c+h super duper enc !! and i don't mind if its for ships or duos unless it's weird , keep in mind that i'm 19 + rp dniuid / dniuf still

 into enstars , dmmd , project moon currently , if you want to talk to me abt them !